colinkiama/Pandora-s-Box/README.md

 Windows 10 Anniversary Update or Higher (There's a 99% chance you're on the latest version already because of the way Microsoft pushes the automatic updates)

 ## How To Play:
-Can be played with a Keyboard or X-Input Controller (e.g Xbox One Controller)
+You can enable Full Screen Mode by pressing Windows + Shift + Enter Can be played with a Keyboard or X-Input Controller (e.g Xbox One Controller)

 You control the box by pressing the left and right arrows (or left and right on Controller D-Pad or Left Stick).